wfg5678/queue/README.md

-Quick overview of how to setup this implementation->
+Quick overview of how to setup this implementation----->

 Download queue.c and queue.h to working directory